OHNLP/covid19vaxae/README.md

 1. `sample/`: 500 AE raw text files for annoation and developing system.
 3. `sample.csv`: The CSV format data file which contains all of the text in the `sample` folder.
-4. `large.csv`: The CSV format data file which contains 6,060 records.
+4. `large.csv`: The CSV format data file which contains much more records.

 The columns in both `sample.csv` and `large.csv` are defined as follows: